 Attributes:

-- Matter - Allows adding the fee arrangement to your selected matter.
+- Matter - Allows you to add the fee arrangement to your selected matter.

 - Source Fee Arrangement - The Fee Arrangement that should be identified as the source fee arrangement being added to the matter.

-- Recurrence - This option defines the scheduling capability for your fee arrangement on the matter, and based on the option chosen here, this particular fee arrangement will be automatically applied as per the schedule.
+- Recurrence - This option defines the scheduling capability for your fee arrangement on the matter.
+Based on the option chosen here, this particular fee arrangement will be automatically applied according to the schedule.

 - Start/End Dates - The Start and End dates mark the period within which the fee arrangement is supposed to apply to the matter.

-- Default Flags - The default flags for Fee/Expenses allow the chosen fee arrangement to be set by default on newly entered fees and expenses for the matter.
+- Default Flags - The default flags for Fee/Expenses allow the chosen fee arrangement to be set by default for newly entered fees and expenses related to the matter.

 Relationship: